In this article

 ODA will send announcements of the unit actions (with a "cc" to the requester) to a list of service offices (e.g. Comptroller, Procurement, PHR) so that the department does not have to contact each service office separately.

-Link to unit report
+PHR unit report

-Visit Unit report.
+Please see the attached PDF file.
 This report lists current active PHR unit codes and unit names.